 Contemporary Indigenous Voices

-Contemporary Indigenous Voices is bringing forward the voices of the indigenous peoples of California's South Coast Range in stunning photography, storyboards and film, with inspiring exhibits and events around the world.
+Contemporary Indigenous Voices is bringing forward the voices of the indigenous peoples of California's South Coast Range in stunning photography and film, with inspiring exhibits and events throughout the region and around the world.

-"Contemporary Indigenous Voices of California's South Coast Range" is a revolutionary project showcasing photography and short films of elders and culture-bearers from tribal nations, councils, and communities along California's Southern Coast Range: the San Francisco peninsula, East and South Bay through the Santa Cruz mountains, Monterey Bay, Gavilan and Santa Lucia Mountains, and lower Salinan Valley.
+This revolutionary project is showcasing portrait photography, storyboards and short films of elders and culture-bearers from tribal nations, councils, and communities along California's Southern Coast Range: the San Francisco peninsula, East and South Bay through the Santa Cruz mountains, Monterey Bay, Gavilan and Santa Lucia Mountains, and lower Salinan Valley.

 Striking portrait photographs are accompanied by powerful personal statements from Native community members calling attention to cultural connections to the land; rematriation: restoring the relationship between Indigenous people and their ancestral land; and ecological and climate breakdown.